nbaradar/context_core_obsidian_vault/SubSystems/User Interface/Simple Web UI/Frontend Dev Notes.md

 ##### **[[MongoDB connection#MongoDB Schema Design|Refined Schema Design for This Data]]** that was made using ChatGPT

 #### FrontEnd DaisyUI Tasks
+- [ ] Theme controller is used to change page theme https://v5.daisyui.com/components/theme-controller/
 - [ ] You'll want to use https://daisyui.com/components/badge/ for the LLM labels on QueryDisplay
 - [ ] You can use https://daisyui.com/components/avatar/ for a UI profile button
 - [ ] Maybe you can make ResultWindow a carousel https://daisyui.com/components/carousel/